 Wiring a Bean with BeanReferenceFactoryBean

-For some reason or other you may have more than one bean definition with same type configured in you application context, and you may want to use only one of them based on some condition or configuration option.
+For some reason or another, you may have more than one bean definition with the same type configured in your application context, and you may want to use only one of them based on some condition or configuration option.

 For example, I have two PlatformTransactionManager beans configured in my application context.